Lemminkäinen: Interpretations

 Lemminkäinen was known to researchers in the 18th century.
 Christian Erici Lencqvist described Lemminkäinen as a young man and wondered if he was a member of spirits called menninkäiset.
 In 1786, Christfried Ganander described Lemmingäinen as the same as Lemmätär, a satyr in Lempo's family.
-In 1789, the description had changed: Mythologia Fennica calls him a stong rower who accompanied Väinämöinen and rowed his new boat.
+In 1789, the description had changed: Mythologia Fennica calls him a strong rower who accompanied Väinämöinen and rowed his new boat.
 In 1853, Matthias Castrén stated that Lemminkäinen was a god made human, comparable to Norse Tyr while making similar connections between Väinämöinen and Odin, and Ilmarinen and Thor.
 He also pointed out the similarities between Lemminkäinen and Baldr's stories of death and resurrection.

 Julius Krohn saw Lemminkäinen as Jesus, as a song describes Lemminkäinen giving "eyes to the unseeing".
 In 1906, Kaarle Krohn suggested that Lemminkäinen is connected to three, originally separate poems: 1) Son of the Sun goes to a banquet uninvited, gets killed and is attempted to be resurrected; 2) Lemminkäinen goes to visit relatives, is given snake beer and kills the one who offered it; and 3) Kaukamoinen goes to drink beer uninvited, ends up in a duel with another guest and attempts to escape.
 Siikala thought that 1) and 2) should be one and the same story and not separated.
 Kaarle Krohn also thought that both Lemminkäinen and Baldr are actually just Jesus, their stories being Christian legends at their core.

 While Lemminkäinen's resurrection has been connected to Baldr, Siikala also drew connections to Freyr and Svipdagr from Grógaldr, Fjölsvinnsmál and Skírnismál.
 Freyr's journey to marry the maiden Gerðr might have been used as a ritual song in Norse fertility rites, and Siikala thought it possible that the Baltic Finnic songs of proposals were secular remnants of such myths.
 There are also similarities with the marriage myths connected to the Baltic sun goddess Saulė.
 Much like Lemming's father Osmi, Freyr was buried in a mount where snow always melted.
 His death was hidden and he was thought to live inside the mount and was worshipped.